Nature Restoration Fund - Priorities for Action

 The strategic goal of the Nature Restoration Fund (NRF) is to catalyse action at scale to protect and restore Scotland’s biodiversity on land and sea.

-The Scottish Biodiversity Strategy defines clear priorities for the NRF and the impact we want projects to deliver.
+The Scottish Biodiversity Strategy defines clear priorities for the NRF and the impact we want projects to continue to deliver.

 We are particularly keen to encourage and support partnership projects.
-These will be required to make the transformational changes needed to restore nature at the required scale and pace to achieve our biodiversity targets across our land, freshwater and seas by 2045.
+We also want to encourage projects that operate, or aspire to operate, at the landscape scale, linking up with others to deliver meaningful change for nature.
+These will be required to make the transformational changes needed to restore nature at the necessary scale and pace to achieve our biodiversity targets across our land, freshwater and seas by 2045.

 IPBES direct drivers of biodiversity loss